Klipper3d/klipper/docs/Hall_Filament_Width_Sensor.md

 To enable the sensor, issue **ENABLE_FILAMENT_WIDTH_SENSOR** command or set the `enable` parameter to `true`.

+## Use as a runout switch only

+By default, the sensor measures filament diameter and adjusts extrusion multiplier to compensate for variations.

+If you want to use the sensor as a runout switch only, set the `enable_flow_compensation` config parameter to `false`.
+In this mode, the sensor will only trigger runout events when filament is not detected, it will not modify the extrusion multiplier.

+This is useful for printers where the filament sensor is not accurate enough for flow compensation but can reliably detect filament runout, or when printing with flexible filaments which have unstable diameter characteristics.

+Issue **ENABLE_FILAMENT_WIDTH_COMPENSATION** to enable flow compensation or **DISABLE_FILAMENT_WIDTH_COMPENSATION** to disable it.

+Note that disabling filament width compensation automatically resets the extrusion multiplier to 100%.

+**QUERY_FILAMENT_WIDTH_COMPENSATION** returns the current state of flow compensation.

 ## Logging

 By default, diameter logging is disabled at power-on.